Suboccipital surgery for acoustic neuroma

 Who performs the surgery?

 A neurosurgeon or neuro-otologist can remove acoustic neuromas.
 The suboccipital approach is performed by a neurosurgeon.
-Because each patient and each acoustic neuroma is unique, it is important to seek treatment at a medical center that offers the full range of options, including surgery, radiation, and hearing rehabilitation.
+Because each patient and each acoustic neuroma is unique, it is important to seek treatment at a center that offers the full range of options, including surgery, radiation, and hearing rehabilitation.

 What happens before surgery?